magneticio/vamp.io/content/documentation/api/v0.9.2/api-haproxy.md

 ---
 date: 2016-09-13T09:00:00+00:00
-title: API - HAProxy
+title: HAProxy
 menu:
   main:
     parent: "API"
-    identifier: "api-reference-haproxy"
+    identifier: "api-reference-haproxy-092"
-    weight: 110
+    weight: 150
-draft: true
+aliases:
+    - /documentation/api/api-haproxy
 ---

 Details of Vamp's HAProxy configuration.

 ## Actions

- * [Get](/documentation/api/v9.9.9/api-haproxy/#get-haproxy-configuration) - get the HAProxy configuration for a version.
+ * [Get](/documentation/api/v0.9.2/api-haproxy/#get-haproxy-configuration) - get the HAProxy configuration for a version.

 ## HAProxy config parameters

 The example below is in YAML format.
-Vamp API requests and responses can be in JSON (default) or YAML format, see [common parameters](/documentation/api/v9.9.9/api-common-parameters) for details on how to set this.
+Vamp API requests and responses can be in JSON (default) or YAML format, see [common parameters](/documentation/api/v0.9.2/using-the-api) for details on how to set this.

 ```
 # HAProxy 1.6, Frontends & Backends managed by Vamp